akrayvo/php-form-display-class/README.md

 ```

 ### private $doReturnHtml = false;
-* return the html elements as a string
+* return the HTML elements as a string
 * if not set, output is written to the screen
 ```
 $form->setDoReturnHtml(false);